kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

   exclude: true
 title: Messaging with Kafka
 summary: Extend the HTTP Server guide with asynchronous user creation using Kafka producer and consumer components in the same Kora application
+description: "Step-by-step event-driven messaging for a Kora 2.0 service with Apache Kafka: the io.koraframework:kafka artifact and KafkaModule, a generated @KafkaPublisher interface with @KafkaPublisher.Topic pointing at a named topic config section, a @KafkaListener consumer with the defensive event-plus-exception signature, @Json event payloads, the kafka.producer and kafka.consumer configuration sections with driverProperties, and a local Kafka broker through Docker Compose."
+agent:
+  use_when: "Use this file for questions about publishing and consuming Kafka events from a Kora 2.0 service: io.koraframework:kafka, KafkaModule, @KafkaPublisher and its Topic nested annotation, @KafkaListener and its tag attribute, @Json event serialization, the synchronous and Future / CompletionStage / CompletableFuture / suspend / Deferred publisher signatures, the event-plus-Exception listener signature for deserialization failures, kafka.producer.* and kafka.consumer.* config keys (driverProperties, topics, pollTimeout, threads, offset, backoffTimeout, telemetry), returning 202 Accepted from an async create endpoint, and running a local broker."
 tags: kafka, messaging, asynchronous, event-driven, producer, consumer
 ---